chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 		GMRES solver failed!
 Trying with a higher preconditioner fill level.

 	meaning that the code increases the preconditioner fill (see definition below) in order to converge within the number of solver iterations.
-If you encounter this, consider increasing the ``max iters``.
+If you encounter this, consider increasing the ``max iters`` or adjusting other parameters, for example increasing ``max krylov vectors``.

 * ``force linear solver continuation`` enables, when set to ``true``, to force the linear solver to continue, even if the ``minimum residual`` is not reached.
 Only available for ``GMRES`` solver within the ``gls_navier_stokes`` application.
 .. warning::